 Dublin City to Dungarvan

 Depart Dublin and travel to Ireland’s Ancient East which also happens to be the best barley growing region in Ireland.
-Walsh’s Distillery is located in a beautiful 18th century estate in Co.
+Royal Oak Distillery is located in a beautiful 18th century estate in Co.
 Carlow.
 The tour takes you on a sensory experience through the manual distillery with a tasting of Writers Tears at the end.
 This whiskey got its name from the many famous Irish playwrights through the 19th and 20th century, names like Lady Gregory, George Bernard Shaw, James Joyce, W.B.
 Yeats who all experienced writers block at times and found the best way to overcome this was to take refuge in their local pub and drink ‘uisce beatha’ – Irish for the Water of Life to get re-inspired.
-After our taste of inspiration we will take an organic lunch and enjoy it by the 13th century St Marys church in Gowran.

 Continue South to Co Waterford and take a scenic drive up the Magic Road into the Comeragh Mountains!
 Enjoy a leisurely walk with the sheep to see Mahon Falls, a 240 foot waterfall with spectacular views over the Copper Coast.

 Visit Dungarvan Brewing Company, a family run brewery in town making a great range of bottle conditioned beers.
-Overnight in the coastal harbour town of Dungarvan, Co Waterford in a beautiful B&B called Cairbhe House.
+Overnight in the coastal harbour town of Dungarvan, Co Waterford.
 Stroll into town to enjoy dinner and Dungarvan beers on cask at Merry’s gastro pub.